lgommans/oskalisti/README.md

   - Everyone's list can be seen or modified using the weakest login
   - The current email-based login is fairly strong without relying on people remembering or otherwise managing strong and unique passwords, but power users often prefer using a password manager
 - Supporting uploading more than one image per wish
 - Supporting alt texts for user-uploaded images.
-People can work around this currently by just adding the extra information in the wish's description.
+People can work around this currently by adding the extra information in the wish's description.
 - Improve image zooming.
 The current system breaks the layout on some mobile browsers (while zooming).
 Maybe images should simply open in a new tab rather than enlarging inline?
 - See a few technical `TODO`s in the code, e.g.: client-side image size checking or language header parsing